 Data used in this study were collected in two non-defaunated sites within the Brazilian Pantanal, the largest wetland ecosystem in the world: Rio Negro (19°34′15″S, 56°14′43″W) and Barranco Alto farms (19°34′40″S, 56°09′08″W), totaling 18,500 ha.
 The vegetation consists of seasonally flooded savannas, semi-deciduous and gallery forests (Prance and Schaller, 1982).

 Donatti et al. (2011) used various methods to detect seed dispersers and seed dispersal interactions mediated by the vertebrate frugivore assemblage at both sites.
 These methods included plant focal observations to record bird seed dispersal, camera trapping below fruiting trees to record mammal and bird seed dispersal and analysis of mammalian scats (Donatti et al., 2011).
-Vertebrate occurrence was surveyed independently from interaction observations, using line-transectsPeres 2000) that totaled 196 km (Donatti, 2011).
-Density estimates were obtained for ten mammal and six bird species (Table S1(Sutherland, 1996)Animal species body size was obtained and species population biomass was calculated as a product of each species body size and its local density.
-As we only had density estimates for 16 animal species, we used a subset of the original network presented in Donatti et al. (2011).
+Vertebrate occurrence was surveyed independently from interaction observations, using line-transects as described in Peres (2000) that totaled 196 km (Donatti, 2011).
+Density estimates were obtained for ten mammal and six bird species (Table S1) by dividing the number of animals from a particular species observed in the area surveyed.
+For each animal species, the total area surveyed was computed by multiplying the distance surveyed by the average distance of animals of that particular species from the transect (Sutherland, 1996).
+Animal species body size was obtained from Fonseca et al. (1996), Mata et al. (2006) and Van Perlo et al. (2015), and species population biomass was calculated as a product of each species body size and its local density.
+As we only had density estimates for 16 animal species, we used a subset of the original network presented in Donatti et al. (2011) when analyzing the relationship between animal traits and network metrics.

 2.2.
 Data analysis

-To assess the relative importance of animal population density, body size and biomass in structuring seed dispersal networks, we(excluding only the exotic feral pig Sus scrofa)We computed the following species-level interaction metrics: interaction richness (i.e., the number of plant species each frugivore consumed), interaction records (i.e., the total number of feeding records for each animal species), interaction diversity (i.e., the diversity of plant species consumed by each animal species), closeness centrality (i.e., how much connected each animal species is to other species in the network), c-score (i.e. the participation of each species in the network) and z-score (i.e., the number of interactions each species has within its own module).
-We used the bipartite package (Dormann, 2011) in R version 4.1.1 (R Core Team, 2021).
+To assess the relative importance of animal population density, body size and biomass in structuring seed dispersal networks, we first calculated species-level metrics based on the full Donatti et al. (2011) network comprising 46 animal species of birds, mammals, reptile and fish (excluding only the exotic feral pig Sus scrofa), and 46 plant species.
+We then computed the following species-level interaction metrics: interaction richness (i.e., the number of plant species each frugivore consumed), interaction records (i.e., the total number of feeding records for each animal species), interaction diversity (i.e., the diversity of plant species consumed by each animal species), closeness centrality (i.e., how much connected - through direct or indirect pathways - each animal species is to other species in the network), c-score (i.e. how even distributed is the interactions of a given species across all modules in the network, in which a module is a semi-independent cohesive group of interacting species) and z-score (i.e., a standardized measure of the number of interactions each species has within its own module).
+For these computations we used the bipartite package (Dormann, 2011) in R version 4.1.1 (R Core Team, 2021).